 "Poetry should be great and unobtrusive, a thing which enters into one's soul, and does not startle it or amaze it with itself, but with its subject." - John Keats

-Today's video features a "virtual movie" of John Keats reading his classing poem, Ode to a Nightingale.
-Well, it's actually Sir Ralph Richardson doing the reading.
+Today's video features a reading of John Keats' classing poem, Ode to a Nightingale, performed by actor Robert Donat.
 Enjoy!